 It became particularly popular in the late 20th century as a surprise weapon in tournament play.

-Whether the English Defense Good for Beginners or Intermediates
+Is the English Defense Good for Beginners or Intermediates?

 The English Defense can be a good choice for both beginners and intermediates, but for different reasons.